Causes Of The Civil War

 The agrarian South utilized slaves to tend its large plantations and perform other duties.
 On the eve of the Civil War, some 4 million Africans and their descendants toiled as slave laborers in the South.
 Slavery was interwoven into the Southern economy even though only a relatively small portion of the population actually owned slaves.
 Slaves could be rented or traded or sold to pay debts.
 Ownership of more than a handful of slaves bestowed respect and contributed to social position, and slaves, as the property of individuals and businesses, represented the largest portion of the region’s personal and corporate wealth, as cotton and land prices declined and the price of slaves soared.

-Dred Scott was a slave who sought citinzenship through the American legal system, and whose case eventually ended up in the Supreme Court.
+Dred Scott was a slave who sought citizenship through the American legal system, and whose case eventually ended up in the Supreme Court.
 The famous Dred Scott Decision in 1857 denied his request stating that no person with African blood could become a U.S. citizen.
 Besides denying citizenship for African-Americans, it also overturned the Missouri Compromise of 1820, which had restricted slavery in certain U.S. territories.
-Learn more about Dred Scott

 Exacerbating tensions, the old Whig political party was dying.
 Many of its followers joined with members of the American Party (Know-Nothings) and others who opposed slavery to form a new political entity in the 1850s, the Republican Party.
-When the Republican candidate Abraham Lincoln won the 1859 presidential election, Southern fears that the Republicans would abolish slavery reached a new peak.
+When the Republican candidate Abraham Lincoln won the 1860 presidential election, Southern fears that the Republicans would abolish slavery reached a new peak.
 Lincoln was an avowed opponent of the expansion of slavery but said he would not interfere with it where it existed.
-Learn more about Abraham Lincoln’s Election.

 That was not enough to calm the fears of delegates to an 1860 secession convention in South Carolina.
 To the surprise of other Southern states—and even to many South Carolinians—the convention voted to dissolve the state’s contract with the United States and strike off on its own.